graycoreio/daffodil/libs/cart/guides/state/features/cart-resolution.md

 # Cart Resolution

-This tutorial Daffodil Cart Resolution for resolving a user's cart upon application initilization.
+This tutorial will walk you through Daffodil's Cart Resolution process which is responsible for resolving a user's cart upon application initialization.
 This behavior is chiefly managed by the `DaffResolvedCartGuard`.

 ## Supported Scenarios

-At the moment, the following scenarios are handled by the `DaffResolvedCartGuard` **for guest users**.
+At the moment, the following scenarios are handled by the `DaffResolvedCartGuard` **for guest users only**.

 > Note that currently, carts for authenticated users are not supported.

 [//]: # "TODO(griest024): remove note when authenticated carts are supported."

 - Generating a new cart when a user visits the application for the very first time.
-- Retrieving a previously existing cart for a user upon refresh.
+- Retrieving a previously existing cart for a user upon page reload.
 - Generating a new cart for a user when their prior cart isn't found (e.g., after expiry).
 - Skipping cart resolution during server-side rendering.
 - Upon a resolution failure, bailing out and navigating somewhere outside the scope of a cart resolution (e.g. your Ecommerce Service's API is down).

 ## Usage

-Assuming that you're already using the `DaffCartStateModule` and have previously selected a driver, you can simply add the guard to your route's `canActivate` and the guard will handle the rest.
+Assuming that you're already using the `DaffCartStateModule` and have previously selected a [driver](../../drivers.md) for `@daffodil/cart`, you can simply add the guard to your route's `canActivate` and the guard will handle the rest.

 ```typescript
 import { Routes, RouterModule } from '@angular/router';